 Figure 1.7 Orbit of James Webb Space telescope

+Source: © xxxxxxxxx.
+Please indicate the exact source from where the image was reproduced.

 Webb will orbit the sun 1.5 million kilometers (1 million miles) away from the Earth at what is called the second Lagrange point or L2.
 (Note that these graphics are not to scale.)